Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: System Model

-Using this topology graph, it is easy to derive the node-link incidence matrix of the network, accordingly.

-It can be verified that each column has exactly one 1 and one -1 elements, and its other elements are all zero.
-For example, consider the $ 5^{th} $ column which is associated with link $ 5 $.
-This column has one $ 1 $ in the first row and one $ -1 $ in the fourth row.
-It indicates that link $ 5 $ connects node one (which is the macro BS) to the node four (which is a pico BS) in the network.

-The time domain is divided into time slots of fixed length called \textit{superframe} as illustrated in Fig. \ref{fig:frame}.
-Each superframe consists of $ T_{s} $ \textit{subframes}.
-There are $ M $ resource blocks (RBs) in each subframe $ t $ which are associated with $ M $ subbands.
-Each resource block is indexed by $ (t,m) $, where $ t $ determines the subframe number and $ m $ is the subband of that RB.
-For clarifying, we refer to superframe, subframe and RB by different indices $ i $, $ t $ and $ (t,m) $, respectively.
+The time domain is divided into time slots of fixed length called a \textit{superframe}, each consisting of $ T_{s} $ \textit{subframes}, as illustrated in Fig. \ref{fig:frame}.
+Moreover, there are $ M $ available subbands that can be used in each subframe.
+For clarity, we refer to the superframe, subframe and subband by different indices $ i $, $ t $ and $ m $, respectively.

-As in many standard channel models, two-timescale fading model has been assumed for the wireless channels between different nodes (BS-to-BS or BS-to-MU channels).
-Accordingly, the channel fading coefficient is given by the following formula

-where the small scale fading $ H^{large} = h^{small}_{l,m}(t) $ remains constant in each subframe and changes over different subframes.
-On the other hand, the large scale fading process $ h^{large}_{l}(t) > 0 $ is usually caused by path loss and shadow fading, and is assumed to be a slow ergodic process, i.e., it remains constant for several superframes.
+As in many standard channel models, a two-timescale fading model has been assumed for the wireless channels between different nodes (BS-to-BS or BS-to-MU channels).
+Accordingly, the channel fading coefficient is given by $ h_{l,m}(t)= h^{small}_{l,m}(t) h^{large}_{l}, ~\forall l,m $, where the small-scale fading $ h^{small}_{l,m}(t), ~ \forall l \in \mathcal{L} $ remains constant in each subframe and changes over different subframes.
+On the other hand, the large-scale fading process $ h^{large}_{l} > 0, ~ \forall l \in \mathcal{L} $ is caused by path loss and shadow fading (which are almost the same for all subbands, as long as the bandwidth is small compared to the carrier frequency \cite{khaled2007interpolation}, \cite{sadek2008transmit}) and is assumed to be a slow ergodic process, i.e., it remains constant for many superframes.